 Point72 Asset Management Client Types and Minimum Account Sizes

-Point72 primarily serves its investment funds.
-The firm currently manages about 19 funds, or pooled investment vehicles, according to its Form ADV.
+Point72 primarily provides investment advisory services to its private funds.
+The firm currently manages 17 pooled investment vehicle (funds), according to its Form ADV.
 As for minimum account size requirements, Point72 minimums range from $25,000 to $25 million.

 Services Offered by Point72 Asset Management